Suvarnaraja: Origins and accession

-Relations with China
+Relations with the Yuan court

-Following the completion of his conquest of China, Kublai Khan initiated plans to extend Yuan suzerainty over several polities in mainland and maritime Southeast Asia.
-To this end, he frequently dispatched embassies whose rhetoric was characterized by imperious demands for submission, as exemplified by his missions to the Burmese court.
+After completing the conquest of China, Kublai Khan set out to extend Yuan suzerainty over polities across mainland and maritime Southeast Asia, despatching embassies whose language was one of peremptory demand for submission, as in his missions to the Burmese court.

-The earliest recorded interaction between Xiān and the Yuan dynasty occurred in 1282, during the reign of Jayasena, the predecessor of Suvarnaraja.
-On that occasion, a Yuan naval embassy led by He Zizhi was dispatched to Xiān; however, the mission failed as the envoys were intercepted and executed by Cham forces, then engaged in hostilities with China.
-A decade later, in November 1292, Xiān dispatched an embassy to the Yuan court at Canton (Guangzhou), thereby initiating formal diplomatic relations.
-Two years subsequently, in 1294, Xiān—identified in contemporary records with Phrip Phri—again sent envoys under the authority of Uthong II's son, Sam (สาม).
-In response, the Yuan emperor issued an order demanding either the king’s personal attendance at court or the provision of hostages, a demand that was initially declined.
+The first recorded contact fell in the reign of Suvarnaraja's predecessor, when a Yuan naval embassy under He Zizhi was sent to Xiān and its envoys were intercepted and killed by Cham forces, then at war with China.

+In November 1292 Xiān sent an embassy to the Yuan court at Canton (Guangzhou), opening formal relations.
+In 1294 envoys came again, under the authority of Sam (สาม), a son of Uthong II, from the polity identified in the records with Phrip Phri.
+The emperor responded by demanding either the king's attendance in person or the surrender of hostages, a demand at first refused.

-Despite such initial refusal, the Yuan court reiterated its demand in the same year, after which the monarch of Xiān complied by appearing at the imperial court and rendering tribute in the subsequent year.
-The final recorded tribute mission from Xiān during the reign of Suvarnaraja occurred in 1299; however, the embassy’s request for reciprocal gifts from the emperor was explicitly rejected.
+The court repeated the demand in the same year, and the ruler of Xiān complied, appearing at the imperial court and rendering tribute the following year.
+The last recorded mission of his reign came in 1299; the embassy's request for gifts in return was refused.

-Warfare
+Military campaigns

-In 1295, records indicate that the polity of Melayu submitted a formal complaint to the Yuan court, reporting that it had been subjected to sustained military aggression by Xiān over a period of several years.
-In response, the Yuan emperor issued an order directing Xiān to cease hostilities against Melayu.
-Beyond these campaigns, Xiān also launched incursions into Tanmayang, identified with present-day Singapore.
+In 1295 Melayu lodged a complaint with the Yuan court that it had been under sustained attack from Xiān for several years, and the emperor ordered Xiān to desist.
+Xiān also raided Tanmayang, identified with present-day Singapore.

+Between about 1297 and 1301 Xiān mounted an expedition against the Samudera Pasai Sultanate in northern Sumatra.
+The campaign killed the sultan of Pasai, but Xiān suffered heavy losses and withdrew.

-To the east, Angkor likewise endured significant military pressure from Xiān.
+To the east, Angkor came under heavy pressure from Xiān.
 During the reign of Jayavarman VIII (r.
-1243–1295), Angkor was reportedly devastated by a major Xiānese invasion.
-This conflict is corroborated by Zhou Daguan, the Yuan envoy to Angkor, who recorded in The Customs of Cambodia that, by 1296, Angkor under Indravarman III had been engaged in prolonged warfare with Xiān, leaving the kingdom in a state of severe devastation.
+1243–1295) it is reported to have been devastated by a major Xiān invasion, an account supported by Zhou Daguan, the Yuan envoy who recorded in The Customs of Cambodia that by 1296 Angkor under Indravarman III had been at war with Xiān for a long period and was left severely damaged.

-Between circa 1297 and 1301, historical sources record a military confrontation in which the Samudera Pasai Sultanate, situated in northern Sumatra, faced an incursion against the polity identified as Xiān.
-The campaign culminated in the death of the Pasai sultan, yet Xiān itself incurred severe losses and was compelled to withdraw.
+These campaigns have prompted debate about how far Angkorian authority still reached over intermediary polities, particularly Lavo.
+Lavo may have attained de facto autonomy by the 1280s, as suggested by Chinese notices of substantial Xiān settlement there and by its own tribute missions to China in 1289 and 1299.